Characterization of the Pareto social choice correspondence: Characterization with

-\textbf{Proof}: Assume that $G$ satisfies the three conditions. \ We need to show that if $w$ is Pareto-optimal at $u$, then $w \in G (u)$.
-Suppose that $ w \notin G (u)$.
+Now assume that $G$ satisfies all three conditions. \ We need to show that if $w$ is Pareto optimal at $u$, then $w\in G(u)$.
+Suppose that Pareto optimal $w\notin G(u)$.

-Alternative $w$ can not be anyone's top at $u$ by tops-in \ And $w$ can not be everyone's bottom since it is Pareto optimal. \ So someone has $w$ in their second rank. \ Suppose that $w$ is Pareto optimal, is in \#1's second rank at $u$, is in no one's top rank at $u$, and $w \notin G (u)$:
+Alternative $w$ can not be anyone's top at $u$ by tops-in. \ And $w$ can not be everyone's bottom since it is Pareto optimal. \ So someone, say \#1, has $ w$ in their second rank. \ Suppose that (1) $w$ is Pareto optimal, (2) $w$ is in \#1's second rank at $u$, (3) $w$ is in no one's top rank at $u$, and (4) $w\notin G(u)$.
+In particular, assume that $x\neq z$ is at \#1's top.
+Some individual, say \#2, has $w\succ _{2}^{u}x$ since $w$ is Pareto optimal.
+For \#2, $w$ must be adjacent to $x$ with $x$ bottom-ranked.

 \qquad \qquad